tomliptrot/tomliptrot.github.io/_posts/newsletter/issue_23/2021-07-20-item-1-its-not-all-about-machine-learning.md

 layout: post
 link: https://erikbern.com/2021/07/07/the-data-team-a-short-story.html
 story_number: 1
-title: 'Back to basic: it''s not all about machine learning'
+title: It's not all about machine learning
 word_count: 4,979
 ---

 Early stage start-ups tend not to use data to drive decisions because they don't have any yet.
 Once they get some, making the transition to being a data driven organisation can be hard.

-Erik Bernhardsson has written a [short story](https://erikbern.com/2021/07/07/the-data-team-a-short-story.html) written in the second person, a bit like a choose your own adventure ("You are in a room, there is an axe").
-Telling the tale of going a data team at a mid-stage startup.
+[Erik Bernhardsson](https://www.linkedin.com/in/erikbern/) has written a [short story](https://erikbern.com/2021/07/07/the-data-team-a-short-story.html) written in the second person, a bit like a choose your own adventure ("You are in a room, there is an axe").
+Telling the tale of growing a data team at a mid-stage startup.

 You arrive to find a fragmented picture with various teams having this down "data scientists".
 The core team is disillusioned as they are not getting to do any cool ML.
 Management its excited because they want to do cool AI.
 What actually needs to happen is months of data cleaning, integration, SQL and infrastructure work.